Krook9d/PurpleLab/README.md

 1. Connecte to the VM (you have the IP adress on the health.php page)

-2. Stop the Winlogbeat Service :
+2. Open an Administrator Powershell Prompt and stop the Winlogbeat Service :

 ```bash
  Stop-Service winlogbeat